-Work-related musculoskeletal disorders is a significant occupational health problem that results in productivity loss, employee absenteeism, and high healthcare costs (20).
+Work-related musculoskeletal disorders are a significant occupational health problem that results in productivity loss, employee absenteeism, and high healthcare costs (20).
 Extrinsic feedback has been suggested as an effective tool for the prevention and rehabilitation of WRMSDs (21).
-It has been shown that it is effective in controlling environment for short-term prevention of functional limitations and sensorimotor alterations, as well as for improving function, symptoms, and sensorimotor control in injured participants (22).
-However, more evidence is needed regarding its effectiveness workplace (23) in the Occupational rehabilitation programs play a crucial role in enhancing the return to work and improving the quality of life for workers with WRMSDs (24).
-Factors such as length of the sessions, number of therapy sessions, and occupationbased activities have been identified as predictors of success in rehabilitation.
-Additionally, the use of Artificial Intelligence (AI) shows potential in reducing the risk of developing WRMSDs through physical ergonomics (24) Existing literature recommending extrinsic feedback as a promising tool for the prevention and rehabilitation of WRMSD.
+It has been shown that it is effective in controlling the environment for short-term prevention of functional limitations and sensorimotor alterations, as well as for improving function, symptoms, and sensorimotor control in injured participants (22).
+However, more evidence is needed regarding its effectiveness (23).workplace Occupational rehabilitation programs play a crucial role in enhancing the return to work and improving the quality of life for workers with WRMSDs (24).
+Factors such as the length of the sessions, the number of therapy sessions. occupation-based activities have been identified as predictors of success in rehabilitation.
+Additionally. the use of Artificial Intelligence (AI) shows the potential to reduce the risk of developing WRMSDs through physical ergonomics (24).
+Existing literature recommends extrinsic feedback as a promising tool for the prevention and rehabilitation of WRMSD.

-The present study can be strengthened in some cases, such as when addressing the need for research on long-term effectiveness and generalizability to the proper workplace intervention (23).
-The present study's recognition could predict the importance of probably programs in facilitating return to work and improving quality of life which is consistent with the existing literature (24).
-Another strength of the present study are that it points to important factors that influence success, such as reducing length of sessions number of sessions, and improving jobspecific activities.
+The present study can be strengthened in some cases, such as when addressing the need for research on long-term effectiveness and generalizability to the proper workplace intervention $(23){.}$ The present study's recognition could predict the importance of probable programs in facilitating return to work and improving quality of life, which is consistent with the existing literature (24).
+Another strength of the present study is that it points to important factors that influence success, such as reducing the length of sessions number of sessions, and improving job-specific activities.
 Therefore, the present study could be in good agreement with existing research on the prevention and rehabilitation of WRMSD.